MartialScavino/SingleCellDashboard/README.md

 If this is the case, please try launching this command before : `options(download.file.method = "wininet")` If it doesn't solve the issue, you can still launch the application with the `runApp('.')` command but the Signature tab will not work properly.

+# Data

+If you want to try the application, you can use the `pbmc.rds` file in the rds folder of the repository.

 If you have any question or issue, please contact me at : martial.scavino@etu.univ-lyon1.fr